Margaret loves researching and writing about lesser-known aspects of holidays, traditions, and other things we take for granted.

 - Rutherford B. Hayes: January 17, 1893

 - Theodore Roosevelt: January 6, 1919

 If you need any of the items listed below, you may be able to save money by purchasing them in January.
 Shopping for things that are on sale during January is a great way to use any gift cards you might have received for the holidays.

 1. Gym Memberships and Fitness Equipment

-Retailers usually offer deals on gym memberships and fitness equipment in January because they know fitness is a popular new year's resolution.
-During January, there are typically five times as many exercise equipment deals than during other months.
+Retailers usually offer deals on gym memberships and fitness equipment in January because they know fitness is a popular New Year's resolution.
+During January, there are typically five times as many exercise equipment deals as during other months.
 Gym memberships and fitness equipment like treadmills, elliptical machines, weights, and exercise mats may be heavily discounted during the first month of each year.

 2. Bedding and Bathroom Linens

 The best sales for bedding usually come in January.
 Discounted prices on sheets, blankets, pillows, comforters, and other bedding items can be found at a number of major retailers both in-store and online.
 Prices may also be discounted on bathroom linens, so be sure to stock up on washcloths and towels as well.

 January is one of the top months of the year to buy clothes, but it’s not the best time to buy all clothes.
 Most retailers want to clear out their winter stock to make room for spring styles.
 This means you can get steep discounts on winter coats, sweaters, suits, and other cold-weather apparel.